I read a lot. Some of the books I read are worth reading, others not.

 For me, this is another of those books to be “chewed and digested.”

-I also remind you of two full book reviews written earlier this year.
+I also remind you of two full book reviews written in 2020.
 Here are those two titles and their links:

 The Unseen Realm: Recovering the Supernatural Worldview of the Bible by Michael S. Heiser (2015).

 Washed and Waiting: Reflections on Christian Faithfulness & Homosexuality by Wesley Hill (2016).

 Let me know what you have been reading together with your assessment.

 What do you recommend I put on my reading list for 2021?